devSchacht/essential-image-optimization/app/partials/book.md

 Sending down images that a browser can render without needing to resize at all is ideal.
 So, serve the smallest images for your target screen sizes and resolutions, taking advantage of [`srcset` and `sizes`](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - we'll cover `srcset` shortly.

+Omitting the `width` or `height` attributes on an image can also negatively impact performance.
+Without them, a browser assigns a smaller placeholder region for the image until sufficient bytes have arrived for it to know the correct dimensions.
+At that point, the document layout must be updated in what can be a costly step called reflow.

 <figure>
 <picture>
 <source